Malus sieversii

 Malus sieversii is a wild apple.
-According to DNA analysis conducted in 2010, it is the primary ancestor of the domesticated apple, M. domestica.
+According to DNA analysis conducted in 2010 that sequenced the complete genome of the apple, it is the primary ancestor of M. domestica, the domesticated apple.
 Its scientific name is accredited to Johann August Carl Sievers.

 Native to Central Asia, M. sieversii prefers warm and damp habitats.
 Its conservation status is vulnerable.

 Description

 It is a deciduous tree growing 5 to 12 m, very similar in appearance to the domestic apple.
 Its pollen grains vary in size and are seen to be ovular when dry and spherical when swelled with water.
 Its fruit is the largest of any species of Malus except domestica, up to 7 cm in diameter, equal in size to many modern apple cultivars.
 Unlike domesticated varieties, its leaves go red in autumn: 62% of the trees in the wild do this compared to only 2.8% of the regular apple plant or the 2,170 English cultivated varieties.

 M. sieversii has the capability to reproduce vegetatively as they form root suckers, or basal shoots.
 The clonal individual grows from the adventitious bud on the root, with identical genetic materials to the mother plant.
 It was originally believed that wild apples produce root suckers only when upper plant parts are damaged, but further evidence suggests root-sucker growth occurs in healthy plants as a dispersal aid.

 For wild apples, proper development of root suckers requires certain humidity and aeration levels in the surface soil, where the mother root is located.
 Successful root-sucker growth also depends on shoot arrangement, time of growth and health conditions of the mother plant.

 Genetics of self-incompatibility, the system for preventing self-fertilization in angiosperms, have also been studied for M. sieversii.
 Its genetic diversity in relation to self-incompatibility is substantially less when compared to its close relative, M. sylvestris.
 Although M. sieversii lacks this diversity, it can survive in the wild without intervention as long as no more diversity loss occurs.
 The leading theory for this lack of diversity is due to a major population bottleneck during the Last Glacial Maximum which caused wild M. sieversii populations to scale back into a smaller area within the valley of the Ili River.